wusai2333/trib/doc/lab1.md

 ```

 Note that the function signature of these methods are all RPC
 friendly.
+You should directly implement the
+RPC inteface with Go language's RPC package.
+By doign this, another person's client that talks the same interface
+will be able to talk to your server as well.

-Also, under the defintion of the execution logic, all the
+Under the defintion of the execution logic, all the
 methods will always return nil error.
-This means all errors you see
+Hence all errors you see
 from this interface will be communication errors.
 You can assume that
+each call (on the same key) is an atomic transaction; two
+concurrent writes won't give the key a weird value out of nowhere.
-each call is an atomic transaction.
-However, when an error occurs,
+However, when an error occurs, the caller won't know
-the caller does not know if the error occurs before the transaction or
+if the transaction is commited or not, because the error might occur
-after.
+before or after the transaction.

 ## Entry Functions